 ii.
-Through a similar process to the previous question we get the (somewhat larger!) region automaton that follows.
+Following the same process used for the previous question, we get the (somewhat larger!) region automaton below.
 You can construct it more efficiently by noting that at least one clock is reset on each transition (e.g. for the first transition, the corresponding regions will all have x = 0 but varying y).